Sonic the Hedgehog 2: Marketing

 Sonic the Hedgehog 2 was released for the Sega Genesis (pictured) in November 1992, accompanied by a $10 million marketing campaign.

 Sega aggressively promoted Sonic the Hedgehog 2, spending approximately $10 million on advertising.
 Promotion began in early 1992, when Sega sent mockup screenshots to magazines.
 An early version appeared on the Nickelodeon game show Nick Arcade several times, including in a competition between Clarissa Explains It All stars Melissa Joan Hart and Jason Zimbler.
 Hart, who was a fan of the first game, struggled to play it since she was unaware of the spin dash.
 The prototype was shown at a press event during the Consumer Electronics Show in May 1992, and in the 1992 Tokyo Toy Show.

 As Sonic 2 was Sega's biggest game of 1992, its marketing team, as Game Informer wrote, sought to make the release "as much a celebration as it was a product launch".
 Sega gave away T-shirts as preorder gifts and sent stores dry-erase boards to count down the days to release.
 Teaser posters bore the slogan "Are You Up 2 It?".
 Sega of America collaborated with Emery Worldwide to produce stickers celebrating the "Great Sonic 2 Shipment", and 50 people dressed as Sonic greeted the three planes carrying copies of Sonic 2 at Heathrow Airport.
 Sega considered shipping the cartridges with holographic labels, but decided it was too expensive.

 At the last moment, Sega canceled a tour of shopping malls across the US, deciding it would be inadequate.
 Instead, it made Sonic 2 available in the West in all stores on the same day.
 This was an unusual practice at the time; generally, international game release dates depended on the region.
 Sega reconfigured its distribution system and used air shipping to ensure that copies were available in all major stores.
 The North American and European release date, Tuesday, November 24, 1992, was marketed as "Sonic 2sday".
-In Japan, Sonic 2 was released on November 21.
+In Japan, Sonic 2 was released on November 21 the same year.
 Initial copies had several bugs; later copies used a patch developed a few days after completion.
 The Western cover art was illustrated by Greg Martin, while the Japanese cover art was illustrated by Akira Watanabe.